 If your snoring isn't troubling you or anybody else, you do not need to see a doctor.
 You should see your GP if:

-- You wake up gasping in the night regularly.
+- You wake up gasping in the night regularly (this could indicate something else wrong, like a problem with your heart).

-- Your partner says you stop breathing during the night.
+- Your partner says you stop breathing during the night (if you are overweight and this happens then you might have obstructive sleep apnoea).

-- You are feeling tired or sleepy during the day.
+- You are feeling too tired or sleepy during the day to do the things you need to do, like work or driving safely.

-- Your snoring is affecting your partner or your relationship.
+- Your snoring is really affecting your partner or your relationship.

 Your GP will ask you some questions and examine you.
 They will want to check your height and weight, and examine your nose, mouth, throat and neck.
 Usually no tests are needed.
-However, you may need:
+If the snoring is really bad they may make a referral to an ear nose and throat doctor.

 Devices and gadgets